ntnuttm4200/labs/README.md

     git pull origin main --no-edit
     ```

-* You might need to set your username/email when commit to your local repository:
+* You might need to set your username/email when commiting to your local repository for the first time:

     ```bash
     git config --global user.name "FIRST_NAME LAST_NAME"